shivansh4495/BCA-Project/README.md

 * This module client login and sign-up option and packet/order form to place new orders [ for logged-in user only ].
 * In client dashboard there are several options like - create new orders, profile management, feedback/queries option.
-* In main dashboard he can see his orders with detials like AWBNO, sender name, receiver name
+* In main dashboard he can see his orders with details like AWBNO, sender name, receiver name
 * Below that live order details are shown to provide information about the packet/order containing following informations - AWBNO, status, location, time [ date and time], delivery boy name by whom the status is updated for the specific packet/order.

 ---